-Proposal No. Proposal Vote Required Broker Discretionary Voting Allowed?
-1 Election of directors Plurality of votes cast No 2 Advisory, non-binding vote to approve named executive officer compensation Majority of votes cast No 3 Ratification of appointment of independent registered public accounting firm Majority of votes cast Yes
+Proposal No. Proposal Vote Required Discretionary Voting Allowed?
+1 Election of directors Plurality of votes cast No 2 Advisory, non-binding vote to approve named executive officer compensation Majority of votes cast No 3 Approval of Amendment No. 2 to the Hamilton Lane Incorporated 2017 Equity Incentive Plan Majority of votes cast No 4 Ratification of appointment of independent registered public accounting firm Majority of votes cast Yes